BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Parameterizing the microwave sky

 \subsection{Default sky model}

 Based on the above survey, and unless specified otherwise, the default \BP\ astrophysical sky model (in brightness temperature units) reads as follows,

-where $x=h\nu/kT_0$ and $\nu_{0,i}$ is the reference frequency for component $i$.
+where $x=h\nu/kT_0$ and $\nu_{0,i}$ is the reference frequency for component $i$; $U_{\mathrm{mJy}}$ is a conversion factor between flux density in milli-jansky and brightness temperature.
 Thus, $\a_i$ is the amplitude of component $i$ in units of $\mu\mathrm{K}_{\mathrm{RJ}}$, as observed at a monochromatic frequency $\nu_{0,i}$.
 The sum in line~\ref{eq:sum_ptsrc} runs over all sources brighter than some flux threshold as defined by an external source catalog, and both the amplitude and spectral index are fitted individually per source.
 We adopt the same catalog as \citet{planck2016-l04}, which is hybrid of the AT20G \citep{murphy2010}, GB6 \citep{gregory1996}, NVSS \citep{condon1998} and PCCS2 \citep{planck2014-a35} catalogs comprising a total of 12\,192 individual sources.

 Only $\{\s_{\mathrm{RJ}}, \a_{\mathrm{CMB}}, \a_{\mathrm{s}}, \a_{\mathrm{d}}\}$ are assumed to be polarized in this model, and these comprise 3-component vectors including Stokes $T$, $Q$, and $U$ parameters.
 The remaining amplitudes parameters, $\{\a_{\mathrm{ff}}, \a_{\mathrm{AME}}, \a^j_{\mathrm{src}}\}$, are assumed unpolarized, and have vanishing Stokes $Q$ and $U$ parameters.